matteo-stat/transformers-nlp-multi-label-classification/README.md

 ### Note for PyTorch and NVIDIA GPUs

    If you are using PyTorch with an NVIDIA GPU, it's crucial to ensure you have the correct version of PyTorch installed.
-Before running the requirements installation, you should install the specific version of PyTorch compatible with your CUDA version:
+Before running the requirements installation, you should install the specific version of PyTorch compatible with your CUDA version (cuda 12.1 in the example below):

    ```bash
    pip install torch==2.3.1 --index-url https://download.pytorch.org/whl/cu121